VIII. BBA Regulations for Full-time and Part-time Students in the Degree Program

 The regulations in respect to the BBA degree and the Certificates are expressed in terms of letter grades, credit hours and grade point averages.
 These are explained in Section B of the Calendar.
-In order to take a Business Administration (BA) course that has a prerequisite, student must earn a C or better in the prerequisite course(s), regardless of the program in which the student is registered.
+In order to take a Business Administration (BA) course that has a prerequisite, students must earn a C or better in the prerequisite course(s), regardless of the program in which the student is registered.

 B. Credit Hours

 The number of credit hours assigned each course is stated in Section F of this Calendar.
-(In most cases the Faculty of Business assigns a 6 ch weight to a two-term course and a 3 ch weight to a term course.)
+(In most cases the Faculty of Business assigns a 6 ch weight to a two-term course and a 3 ch weight to a one-term course.)

 Due to differences in the methods used by the various Faculties in the calculation of credit hours, students who elect to register for courses taught outside of the Faculty of Business should note the following: